Land Acknowledgment

 Whitney Rencountre – Chief Executive Officer at Crazy Horse Memorial

-Ivan Sorbel – Executive Director at the Pine Ridge Chamber of Commerce
+Ivan Sorbel – Executive Director at the Pine Ridge Area Chamber of Commerce

 Rosie Freier – Owner of Singing Horse Trading Post